 |$ 100||ASIC Regulated.||Sign Up|

-How much money do you need to start trading Forex?
+How much money do I need to start trading Forex?

 Some Forex brokers will let you start trading with as little as $5 in your account.
-It is recommended, if you plan on using leverage, that you deposit at least $250 because you need to be able to cover for any temporary losses on your account.
+If you plan on using leverage, deposit at least $250 because you need to be able to cover for any temporary losses on your account, which would not be possible with a smaller balance.
 Should not have the funds to protect the loss, the broker will close your trade early in a margin call.

 How do I start Forex trading?